dennisbakhuis/synology_hikvision_sync/README.md

 This script automates syncing both videos and images from multiple Hikvision cameras' NAS storage to organized destination folders with timestamped filenames.
 It converts `.pic` files to `.jpg` and organizes files into separate `video/` and `images/` directories.

-Designed for Synology NAS systems, but cross-platform compatible with Linux, macOS, and FreeBSD.

 ## Quick Start

 **The easiest way to use this project:**